Set theory, logic, and homeomorphism groups of manifolds: Definability in second-order arithmetic

 with $U$ varying over open subsets of $X$.
 The space $K(X)$ is Polish, whereas $F(X)$ is standard Borel.
 Moreover, the canonical inclusion of $K(X)$ into $F(X)$ is a Borel embedding and $K(X)$ is a Borel subset of $F(X)$.

-Suppose that $X$ is an analytically presented Polish space.
+Suppose that $X$ is a definably presented Polish space.
 By the discussion in Subsection~\ref{sss:closed-open}, the collections $F(X)$ and $K(X)$ are parameter-free interpretable (i.e.~codeable in a way that depends only on the presentation of $X$), as are the open sets in $X$.
-From a fixed open set $U\subseteq X$, the collections of compact or closed sets meeting or contained in $U$ is definable in the interpreted sorts $K(X)$ and $F(X)$ respectively, using only $U$ as a parameter.
+From a fixed open set $U\subseteq X$, the collections of compact or closed sets meeting or contained in $U$ are definable in the interpreted sorts $K(X)$ and $F(X)$ respectively, using only $U$ as a parameter.